-Hi, my name is Ekaterina Gurkova, and I am a Ph.D. candidate in the Department of Economics at the University of California, Los Angeles.
+Hi, I’m Ekaterina Gurkova, and I am a Ph.D.
+Candidate in the Department of Economics at the University of California, Los Angeles (UCLA).

 Download my CV here.
 You can reach me at gurkova@ucla.edu.